 - 1 cup shortening

 Directions for Pie Crusts

 Add flour and salt to a large bowl for mixing.
 Scoop in a cup of shortening.
-Mix in with a fork until flour becomes pea sized lumps.
+Mix in with a fork until flour becomes pea-sized lumps.
 Pour in a cup of cold water.
 Now you have to get your hands dirty.
 Mix the dough by hand for about 3 minutes until it all comes together.
 Sprinkle flour over a work surface.
-Plop dough on it and form into a ball.
+Plop dough on it and form it into a ball.
 Divide the ball in half.